 Sochi Discovery World Aquarium occupies the area of 6000 square metres.
 It is situated in Adler Region of Sochi and considered to be the largest in Russia.

-In the aquarium you can also visit a hall that shows the environment of rainforest.
+In the aquarium, you can also visit a hall that shows the environment of a rainforest.
 It has a real waterfall with more than 100 freshwater fish from the Amazon and Australia.
 The other hall presents various inhabitants of the sea and the ocean.
-Here you can walk through the 44-metres long tunnel and watch sparkling corals, skates, sharks and catfish of different sizes from microscopic to the most enormous ones.
+Here you can walk through the 44-metres long tunnel and watch sparkling corals, skates, sharks and catfish of different sizes from microscopic to the enormous ones.
 It really makes you feel as if you belong to this underwater world.

 Greater Caucasus Mountain Range divides the region of Caucasus into two parts – South Caucasus and North Caucasus.
-It spreads from the Black Sea to the Caspian Sea (from south-east to north-west) and is more than 1200 km long.
+It spreads from the Black Sea to the Caspian Sea (from south-east to north-west) and it is more than 1200 km long.
 Greater Caucasus Mountain Range is situated on the territory of a national park.

-The nude beach “Sputnik” is situated not far from Loo near the viaduct and the railway.
+The nude beach “Sputnik” is situated not far from the Loo near the viaduct and the railway.
 It is one of the most popular nude beaches in Sochi.
 It is near the place where the Agura River flows into the Black Sea that is 10 km away from Sochi.
 The surrounding area belongs to the International Tourist Centre ‘Sputnik’.